Logo

 Financial depth

-Strong financials integrated with operations
+Strong financials linked to operations

 Very strong GL, dimensional reporting, and revenue recognition